|

 children by Eudoxia as well as nine more by Catherine.

-Catherine's and Peter's first child was
+One of Catherine's and Peter's children was

 Elizabeth, who

-was born out of wedlock in 1709.
+was born in 1709.

 And here is another one of Peter's map